cat-loaf/pixi-painter/README.md

 - Intuitive and user-friendly interface
 - Customizable canvas size
 - Various drawing tools (pencil, eraser, fill, etc.)
-- Color palette with support for custom colors
+- Color palette with support for custom colours
 - Save and load your artwork
 - Undo and redo functionality